Honolua Bay Snorkeling: Maui’s Most Pristine Marine Preserve

 - Exit early if conditions change

-If the water looks rough, skip snorkeling and enjoy the walk instead.
+If the water looks rough, it’s best to skip snorkeling and enjoy the scenic coastal walk instead.

 Honolua Bay